University at Buffalo: Academics

 The University at Buffalo is a large, public research university with very high research activity.
 In 2020, the university offered 140+ undergraduate programs, 220+ master's programs, 95+ doctoral programs and 55+ combined degree programs.

 The four-year, full-time undergraduate program comprises the majority of enrollments at the university which emphasizes a balanced curriculum across the arts, sciences, and professions.
 The university enrolled 21,607 undergraduate and 9,896 graduate students in the fall of 2018.
 Women make up 48% of the student body and 78% of the student body is from the state of New York.
 Over 7,000 students live in on-campus residential halls and 10,172 students live off campus in affiliated housing (including on-campus affiliated housing).
 Over 79% of students live on campus their first year.
 Undergraduate tuition, room & board, and fees for New York state residents for the 2020–2021 school year totals $24,860 and costs to out-of-state residents totals $42,330.
 New York State also offers free tuition for all public college and universities through the Excelsior Scholarship program for families who have an income of lower than $125,000 and are residents of the state.
 Other requirements to qualify for free tuition include full-time enrollment and staying in the state for a number of years after graduating.

 UB is noted for offering an early Computer Science major that was distinct from a mathematics major.

 University at Buffalo academic and professional faculty are represented by United University Professions.
 The two UUP chapters at the University at Buffalo are Health Sciences and Buffalo Center.
 United University Professions has over 34,000 members at 29 campuses of SUNY.

-The University at Buffalo is also one of only two public schools in New York to have a medical school and a dental school, the other being Stony Brook University.

-UB is the largest public university in New York and the fourth largest public university in the Northeastern United States, behind only Temple University, Pennsylvania State University, and Rutgers University.

 Admissions

 UB offers some flexibility in admission deadlines.
 For the Class of 2024 (enrolling Fall 2020), the university received 27,652 applications and accepted 15,233 (55.1%), with 4,119 enrolling.
-The middle 50% range of SAT scores for enrolling freshmen was 600-699 for math, 600-699 for evidence-based reading and writing, and the ACT composite score range was 24–29.
+The middle 50% range of SAT scores for enrolling freshmen was 600–699 for math, 600–699 for evidence-based reading and writing, and the ACT composite score range was 24–29.